 As these images are produced on demand by the Director repository, Primaries SHOULD download all delta and/or encrypted images only from that source.
-After full verification of metadata, Primaries SHOULD also check whether delta images match the Targets metadata from the Director repository in the same manner in which they check such metadata from the Director repository when using non-delta images.
+After full verification of metadata, Primaries SHOULD also check whether delta images match the Targets metadata from the Director repository in the same manner in which they would check such metadata when using non-delta images.

-Finally, in order to install a delta image, an ECU SHOULD take one of the actions described in Table 1, depending on whether or not the delta image has been encrypted, and if the ECU has additional storage.
-Note that the OEM MAY use stream ciphers in order to enable on-the-fly decryption on ECUs that do not have additional storage.
+Finally, in order to install a delta image, an ECU SHOULD take one of the actions described in Table 1, depending on whether or not the delta image has been encrypted, and if the ECU has sufficient additional storage to store a copy of the image.
+Note that the OEM MAY use stream ciphers in order to enable on-the-fly decryption on ECUs that do not have sufficient additional storage.
 In this case, the ECU would decrypt the delta image as it is downloaded, then follow the remainder of the steps in the third box.

 Is the delta image encrypted?
 Is there additional storage?
-Action No No Download the delta image from the Primary.
+Action Νο No Download the delta image from the Primary.
 Build the latest image by applying the delta image directly to the previous working image.
-If the latest image does not match the metadata about the full unencrypted image stored on the Director repository: Abort the update Take the necessary steps to recover or reinstall the previous working image (e.g., by downloading a backup of the previous working image from the Primary).
-No Yes Keep the previous working image.
+If the latest image does not match the metadata about the full unencrypted image stored on the Director repository: Abort the update Take the necessary steps to recover or reinstall the previous working image (e.g., by downloading a backup of the previous working image from the Primary). Νο Yes Keep the previous working image.
 Build the latest image by copying the previous image, and applying the delta image.
 If the latest image does not match the metadata about the full, unencrypted image stored on the Director repository: Recover the previous working image from additional storage.
 Yes No Download the delta image from the Primary, and keep it on volatile memory.
 Decrypt the delta image in-place on volatile memory.
 Build the latest image by applying the delta image on volatile memory onto the previous working image on non-volatile memory.
 If the latest image does not match the metadata about the full, unencrypted image stored on the Director repository: Abort the update Take the necessary steps to recover or reinstall the previous working image (e.g., by downloading a backup of the previous working image from the Primary).
 Yes Yes Keep the previous working image.
 Decrypt the delta image in-place.
 Build the latest image by copying the previous image, and applying the delta image.
 If the latest image does not match the metadata about the full, unencrypted image stored on the Director repository, Recover the previous working image from additional storage.

-${\bf Table~1.} \ \ {\it The~actions~an~ECU~SHOULD~take~to~install~a~delta~image~as~determined~by~its~access~to~additional~storage~and~whether~or~not~the~image~is~encrypted }$
+Table 1.
+The actions an ECU SHOULD take to install a delta image as determined by its access to additional storage and whether or not the image is encrypted